darktable-org/rawspeed/data/README.md

 # RawSpeed Camera Definition File

-The camera definition file is used for decoding images which doesn’t require any code changes.
-This enables us to add support for cameras which where not yet released when the code was written.
+The camera definition file is used for decoding images which don’t require any code changes.
+This enables us to add support for cameras which were not yet released when the code was written.

 ```xml
 <Camera make="Panasonic" model="DMC-FZ45" mode="4:3" supported="yes" decoder_version="0">